3liz/lizmap-documentation/en/source/publisher_guide/project_for_web.rst

    :align: center
    :width: 60%

-Check that the paths are saved *relative* in the general tab of the project properties window, access it with the menu *Project> Project Properties* or CTRL+SHIFT+P.
+Check that the paths are saved *relative* in the general tab of the project properties window, access it with the menu :menuselection:`Project --> Project Properties` or CTRL+SHIFT+P.

 Configure your layers for the Web
 ===============================================================